Privacy and Cookies Policy

 - local or foreign financial, tax, administrative, criminal, banking, commercial partners and brokers;

-- financial and judicial authorities, arbitrators and mediators, law enforcement, state agencies or public bodies, where we or any member of the BNP Paribas Group is required to disclose requested information pursuant to and to the extent permitted by law (e.g. Financial Ombudsman Service, Financial Services Compensation Scheme, HM Revenue & Customs, Financial Conduct Authority, the Competition and Markets Authority);
+- financial and judicial authorities, arbitrators and mediators, law enforcement, state agencies or public bodies, where we are required to disclose requested information pursuant to and to the extent permitted by law (e.g. Information Commissioner's Office, Financial Ombudsman Service, Financial Services Compensation Scheme, HM Revenue & Customs, Financial Conduct Authority, the Competition and Markets Authority);

 - defending or responding to a matter, action or proceeding;

-- complying with regulation or guidance from a regulatory authority applying to us or any member of the BNP Group;
+- complying with regulation or guidance from a regulatory authority applying to us;

-- certain regulated professionals such as human and pet healthcare professionals, lawyers, notaries, administrators and trustees, rating agencies and internal and external auditors where required under specific circumstances (e.g. a claim, dispute or litigation, audits, investigations) as well as to an actual or proposed purchaser of the companies or businesses of the BNP Paribas Group or our insurers; and where we:
+- certain regulated professionals such as human and pet healthcare professionals, lawyers, notaries, administrators and trustees, rating agencies and internal and external auditors where required under specific circumstances (e.g. a claim, dispute or litigation, audits, investigations) as well as to an actual or proposed purchaser of the companies or businesses of our Group or our insurers;

 - defend or respond to a matter, action or proceeding;

-- comply with regulation or guidance from a regulatory authority applying to us or any member of the BNP Group.
+- comply with regulation or guidance from a regulatory authority applying to us.

 - national and international debt collecting and credit reference agencies;